Postgraduate Diploma in TA

 validated by Middlesex University

-The Berne Institute’s Diploma course provides a thorough in-depth training for those wishing to take up a career in counselling.
-The Diploma course is also suitable for those already working as counsellors who wish to expand their skills and knowledge.
+The Berne Institute’s Diploma course provides a thorough in-depth training for those wishing to take up a career in any field of Transactional Analysis.
+The Diploma course is also suitable for those already working in their chosen field who wish to expand their skills and knowledge.

 CONGRATULATIONS to successful Diploma candidates!